software-students-fall2022/final-project-team1-finalproject/README.md

 To access the home page of the web app, type in this link in your browser. http://localhost:3000/ <br>

 Type the word in the search bar and click search, a generated word cloud image will be displayed on the right side of the web page after the web scraping process is finished.
-Notice this process may takes around 10 seconds. <br>
+Notice this process may take around 10 seconds. <br>

-The feature word cloud page of the web app might be empty because the database is empty without any previous generated word cloud images. <br>

 # Deployment Link